-Our joint degree in History and Modern Languages combines the best of both subjects.
+Cambridge’s joint degree in History and Modern Languages (HML) combines the best of both subjects.
 It offers you the opportunity to develop near native-speaker skills in a foreign language while studying a range of papers relating to that language’s culture and history; options in some languages include film and contemporary politics.
 You will also develop analytical skills in History through a wide range of topics in British, European, American and World history, as well as the history of political thought.
 There will be opportunities to work with historical sources in foreign languages.
 As with other language students, you would spend your third year studying or working abroad, thereby immersing yourself in the language, culture, history and politics of a foreign country.

-Both faculties are regarded worldwide as leaders in their respective fields.
-The History Faculty is one of the largest in the United Kingdom and is consistently ranked as the best in research and teaching assessments.
+Our History and Modern Languages faculties are regarded worldwide as leaders in their respective fields.
+The History Faculty is one of the largest in the United Kingdom and is consistently ranked amongst the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
-The Modern Languages Faculty is the largest in the United Kingdom and also consistently rated as one of the best.
-It offers an unrivalled range of courses taught by leading scholars.
+The Modern Languages Faculty is the largest in the United Kingdom, offering an unrivalled range of courses taught by leading scholars.
 The library resources in Cambridge, which support teaching and research in both Faculties, are world-class; the University also has extensive collections of films in all relevant languages.

 HML at Churchill